As concerns around the COVID-19 pandemic grow, a record number of schools are closing across the United States.

 Of note, it’s important to be mindful of added sugars when shopping for whole grains.
 In a recent report, GreenChoice analyzed over 55,000 products and found that 71% of foods marketed as whole grain, multi-grain, or ancient grain contain added sugar.

 Oats are a highly nutritious whole-grain food.
 They are especially high in iron — a mineral that plays an important role in oxygen delivery to all cells of the body (8).

-As flavored oatmeal packets may contain high amounts of added sugars, opt for plain oats.
+As flavored oatmeal packets may contain high amounts of added sugars, opt for plain or minimally sweetened oats.
 For a well-balanced breakfast, try preparing oatmeal with milk or a milk alternative (shelf-stable options are available) and topping with nuts and dried fruit.